gpu-ninja/echo-oidc-middleware/README.md

 # echo-oidc-middleware

-A basic OpenID Connect authentication middlware for LabStack echo.
+A basic OpenID Connect authentication middlware for LabStack Echo.

 I wrote this because I needed to add OIDC authentication to an app I was working on and I couldn't find any good / complete examples of how to do it.
 I hope this helps someone else.